remoblaser/laravel-resourceful/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Laravel Resourceful
 Resourceful let's you create a full Resource withing seconds!
+Create a Resource with all the CRUD methods on every layer.
 Use the artisan command and let it create a Migration, Seed, Request, Controller, Model and Views for your Resource!